Sxuno/GTA5-Model-Documentation/Documentation.md

    Ybn

       Static collision file is an additional model to an existing one.
-It contains mostly simple box collisions which matches the geometry of its parrent model.
+It contains mostly simple box collisions which matches the geometry of its parent model.

    Ytd